Annan

 Annan's origins trace back to the Roman period when it functioned as a vital crossing point on the Solway Firth.
 The Romans set up fortifications in the vicinity, with remnants from that time still visible in the nearby countryside.
 During medieval times, Annan rose to prominence as a border town between England and Scotland, frequently entangled in border conflicts.

 Annan's location along the Solway coast facilitated its development as a maritime centre.
-Historically, the town served as a hub for shipbuilding and coastal trade, with its shipyards crafting various vessels, including schooners and steamers.
+Historically, the town served as a hub for shipbuilding and coastal trade.
+With its shipyards crafting various vessels, including schooners and steamers.
 Although shipbuilding has largely diminished, this history is embedded in the town's identity.
 The coastal setting also offers spectacular vistas across the Solway Firth.

-Annan features several notable landmarks that highlight its rich historical tapestry.
+The town features several notable landmarks that highlight its rich historical tapestry.
 With its towering steeple, the Annan Old Parish Church serves as an architectural treasure in the town's centre.
 The Annan Museum provides an intriguing exploration of the town's past, showcasing exhibitions on its maritime heritage, local archaeology, and ties to the Robert the Bruce family while emphasising its industrial history.

 For those who enjoy outdoors, the Annandale Way is a 56-mile walking path that follows the River Annan.
 This scenic walking trail offers breathtaking views of the surrounding landscape, providing an excellent opportunity to appreciate the natural beauty of Dumfries and Galloway.